 Nurse aides must be listed in the Louisiana CNA Registry to qualify for employment as Certified Nurse Aides in Louisiana.
 The registry is managed by the Louisiana Department of Health while Prometric administers the competency evaluations and processes reciprocity applications.

 How to Become a New CNA in Louisiana

 For an individual to become a new Certified Nurse Aide in Louisiana, they must follow this route:

 - Enroll in and complete a state-approved nurse aide program

 - Complete and submit an application-to-test form and Nurse Aide Training Verification Form to Prometric (along with required fees)

 - Take and pass the skills and knowledge tests in the competency examination program administered by Prometric.

-Nurse aide training programs in Louisiana entail a minimum of 80 hours, including 40 hours of clinical training and 40 hours of classroom education.
+Nurse aide programs in Louisiana entail a minimum of 80 hours, including 40 hours of clinical experience and 40 hours of classroom education.

 - Application to test